OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/skew.md

 ---
 title: skew
-description: The 'skew' documentation page explains how this concept can be utilized to measure asymmetry or distortion of a symmetric distribution, also describing usage and parameters in Python.
+description: "The 'skew' documentation page explains how this concept can be utilized" to measure asymmetry or distortion of a symmetric distribution, also describing usage and parameters in Python.
 It provides insights into how skewness measures deviation from a normal distribution, depicting either a right or left shift.
 Comprehensive